nplawton/clone-airbnb/README.md

 # Clone - Airbnb

 ## Description
 > Clone-Airbnb is a Front-End Capstone project developed by the Girl Scout Rangers from MCSP-19.
-The Clone-Airbnb is a full-stack Airbnb product page replica built in a week with remote development team of three.
+The Clone-Airbnb is a full-stack Airbnb product page replica built in a week with remote development team of three personnel.

 ![Fantasybnb](https://live.staticflickr.com/65535/52851458096_e15ea93fa0_c.jpg)